scale-tone/durable-mvc-starter/README.md

 In a matter of seconds a new instance of [CounterEntity](https://github.com/scale-tone/durable-mvc-starter/blob/main/CounterEntity/index.ts) will be created and rendered in your browser.
 Try to open that page in multiple browser tabs and observe the state being automatically synchronized across them.
 Also try to kill/restart the Functions host process (func.exe) and observe the state being preserved.

+Once created, you can also monitor your Durable Entities with [Durable Functions Monitor](https://github.com/scale-tone/DurableFunctionsMonitor).

 # How to deploy to Azure

 You can deploy the contents of this same repo with this